Bride and Groom (book): Synopsis

 The novel begins by introducing the main characters, Marat and Patya, through a series of events within Dagestan, Russia.
 Marat is a human rights lawyer who is working on solving a murder case, and Patya is a 25-year-old woman who is worried that she will not be able to find a husband soon.
 Marat and Patya have similar families—both of which want them to find a spouse and get married as quickly as possible.
 Both families also observe the Islamic faith and share similar political beliefs, disliking what a central shady political character, Khalilbek, is doing within the government.
 Rumors and whispers of Khalilbek's wrongdoings pepper the community.
-Some, however, love Khalilbek, and claim he has done much for the community, disregarding the fact that he was in jail for the murder of a young man, who was ran over by him in the middle of the night, for some reason.
+Some, however, love Khalilbek, and claim he has done much for the community, disregarding the fact that he was in jail for the murder of a young man, who was run over by him in the middle of the night, for some reason.
 The people who love Khalilbek create a very dystopic idea of the society they live in, blindly and wholeheartedly embrace him without any doubt of character, making his status near godhood.